wp-portugal/wp-portugal.com/wp-content/plugins/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted on our [feedback portal](https://feedback.ewww.io/b/features)
 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

+= 6.5.0 =
+* added: Lazy Load and Easy IO support for multiple background images and mixing with gradients
+* changed: all Easy IO settings available to all plan levels
+* changed: Easy IO CDN image links constrained to 2560px, use EIO_PRESERVE_LINKED_IMAGES to override
+* fixed: database upgrade fails on MySQL 5.6
+* fixed: LQIP and SVG placeholder options not auto-loaded correctly
+* fixed: regression in legacy translation loader

+= 6.4.2 =
+* added: JS/Picture WebP rewriters support FacetWP AJAX responses
+* fixed: errors from posix_getpwuid() and posix_getgrgid() not handled correctly
+* fixed: PNGOUT download URLs were moved, causing auto-install to fail
+* fixed: Easy IO was adding srcset markup for SVG images

 = 6.4.1 =
 * added: use decoding=async to prevent images from blocking text render